PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-08 12:57:03
+Last updated: 2024-04-08 12:58:44
-Random Quote: I have a tender spot in my heart for cripples, bastards, and broken things.  -  Tyrion Lannister
+Random Quote: I will not be remembered as Set Arys the Unworthy.
+I will not soil my cloak.  -  Arys Oakheart